wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. Get directions to marker's location from user's origin

 == Changelog ==

+= 3.0.5 =
+* Enhancement: Now using Geo service only when geo address is provided.
+When lat/long are provided, the service is not used which does not cause the lost of location precision when generating the marker on the map.

 = 3.0.4 =
 * Bug: When primary marker is set to be hidden, the map was not generated